tzfun/etcd-workbench/README.md

 6. Support SSL, SSH connection.
 7. Support cluster information viewing, version compression, data backup and other functions.
 8. Support Key-Value editing, multi-language format highlighting, batch import/export.
+9. Support protobuf format content decoding for kubernetes.
-9. Support comparison of multiple versions of key.
+10. Support comparison of multiple versions of key.
-10. Support quick access from key collection.
+11. Support quick access from key collection.
-11. Support key change monitoring and notification.
+12. Support key change monitoring and notification.
+13. Support key search function.
-12. Support lease management: creation, deletion, key bind relationship, countdown display.
+14. Support lease management: creation, deletion, key bind relationship, countdown display.
-13. Support user management: enable/disable authentication, creation, deletion, grant/revocation of roles, etc.
+15. Support user management: enable/disable authentication, creation, deletion, grant/revocation of roles, etc.
-14. Support role management: creation, deletion, authorization/revocation of permissions, etc.
+16. Support role management: creation, deletion, authorization/revocation of permissions, etc.

 - **App**: It has all the functions, has a better experience than the web version, and is easy to migrate data.
 It will be continuously updated in the future.
 It is recommended to use.
 - **Web**: It has most of the functions, but a few functions are not supported (such as data backup, etc.).
 Users can access it directly with a browser without downloading.
 It supports multi-user login.